Ballet National de Marseille: Overview

 The school has an intake of about 120 students each year, providing nine years of training in dance.

 Marie-Claude Pietragalla was appointed Director General of the company and of the school in March 1998, holding this position until 2004.

 Frédéric Flamand was appointed artistic director in September 2004.
 Before this he had directed Charleroi Danses in Belgium from 1991 to 2004 and made that institution well known not only in Belgium but also internationally.

+Appointed by the French Ministry of Culture and the City of Marseille, the collective (La)Horde took over the direction of the Ballet National de Marseille (National Choreographic Centre) on 2 September 2019.